State of New Jersey v. James R Watson

-I usually don’t.
-I drive over the speed limit, I don't come to complete stops at stop signs - I take risks.
-And I usually don’t get caught.
+I take risks - I drive over the speed limit, I don't come to complete stops at stop signs.
+But, I usually don't get caught.
 I am aware of my surroundings and I am alert to whoever is nearby that might catch me.

 But not this time.
 I was in unfamiliar territory and I was careless.

 I got caught.